fouille/acw02_esphome/README.md

 # acw02_esphome
-(for Teknopoint and Airton AC units using the Tuya ACW02 Wi-Fi module)
+for Teknopoint and Airton AC units using the Tuya ACW02 Wi-Fi module

+⚠️ **WARNING For airton :**  Should work on recent Airton models > 409934, below this reference, it is possible that the air conditioning does not send enough energy for the module to work, symptom: impossible to activate the wifi on the air conditioner when the module is connected (the wifi logo does not appear)

+model having this problem (Non-exhaustive list):
+ - 409733

 ---